ntaka19/ntaka19.githubio/_posts/2021-4-30-IncompleteMarket.md

 #### Completeness and Arbitrage-free

-When discussing completeness and absence of arbitrage it is important to realize that these concepts work in opposite directions.
+Completeness and absence of arbitrage work in opposite directions.

-Let the number of random sources R be fixed.
+Fixed number of random sources $$R$$.

 -   Then every new underlying asset added to the model (without increasing R) will of course give us a potential opportunity of